mpusz/wg21-papers/src/2980R1_a_motivation_scope_and_plan_for_a_quantities_and_units_library.md

 ## Changes since [@P2980R0]

 - Added The Guardian's Fahrenheit issue to [Safety].
-- [Plan for standardization] table updated.
+- [Scope] and [Plan for standardization] updated.
 - [Standardizing existing practice] extended with [@CHEP98] reference and GitHub stats.
-- Bounded numeric types and value-preserving trait added, type and NTTP lists removed, and some priorities changed in [External dependencies].
+- "Physical" word removed from the paper title.
 - Some small editorial fixes (mostly in the [Design goals] chapter).